Skip to main content

 - Students may check out materials for 3 weeks at a time; materials can be renewed for 2 more weeks if there is not a waiting list.
 Please return books on their due dates so that other students may read them.
 PlayAways can be checked out for a week and renewed for another week.

-- You must have your agenda to check out a book.
-You will write the title on the date the book is due and we will stamp your agenda with a "Library Books Due Today" reminder.
+- You will stamp your agenda with a "Library Books Due Today" reminder.

 - Students may put a book on hold if it is checked out by another person.
-This can be done at the circulation desk or on your own by logging into the catalog (link above).
+This can be done at the circulation desk or on your own by logging into the catalog.

 - Please be respectful of one another as well as all the materials in the library.

-- Your log in for the catalog is your student number and your password is your birthdate in 6 digits (ie February 12, 1999 = 021299)
+- Your log in for the LS@ catalog is your student number and your password is your birthdate in 6 digits (February 12, 2003 = 021203)

 Omaha Public Schools does not discriminate on the basis of race, color, national origin, religion, sex, marital status, sexual orientation, disability, age, genetic information, citizenship status, or economic status in its programs, activities and employment and provides equal access to the Boy Scouts and other designated youth groups.
 The following individual has been designated to address inquiries regarding the non-discrimination policies: Superintendent of Schools, 3215 Cuming Street, Omaha, NE 68131 (402-557-2001).